crispinprojects/gtk4-checkers/README.md

 ## AI

-The AI uses a priority move algorithm and recursion for multiple jumps.
+The AI uses a simple rule-based move algorithm and recursion for multiple jumps.

 ## Build From Source